kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

         - While it is similar to having an array, the word "set" usually implies that there is a different underlying data structure being used rather than an array.
         - One implementation of a set could be a binary search tree.
             - If you have values 1, 2, 3 in a binary search tree, the structure would look different than an array.
-        - The advantage of implementing a set with a binary search tree instead of an array is that you can search for values, insert values, and remove values in $O(\log n)$ time.
+        - The advantage of implementing a set with a binary search tree instead of an array is that you can search for values, insert values, and remove values in `O(LOG n)` time.
     - **Maps**
         - **Concept and Example**
             - To understand why maps are important, consider the example of a phone book sorted in alphabetical order from A to Z based on the name of the person,.